turingschool/curriculum/tutorials/models/polymorphism.markdown

 git checkout -b polymorphism
 ```

+[REVIEW] Jeff, I put in some sample setup.
+Feel free to change it up (I wasn't sure if commit or reset was a good idea).
+I'll hold off copying it to other sections. -Ryan M

 In the JSBlogger sample application, you already have `Article` and `Comment` classes.
 As it stands, a `Comment` belongs to an `Article`.
 Now we decide that we want to implement comment threads, so that a `Comment` can belong to either an `Article` or another `Comment`.